Metsanpeitto/Capstone-3_Redux/README.md

 =======

 ## Acknowledgments
+- [NelsoSakwa](https://www.behance.net/sakwadesignstudio) For the design used to build this site.
 - Microverse for giving me this chance
 - The amazing code reviewers for making me improve every day :thumbsup: